givingjar/blog.givingjar.org/_posts/2016-02-24-progress-report-6.md

 * Spotlight [Firecracker Foundation][9].
 * Interview [Happendance][10].
-* Schedule articles on VM.
+* Schedule articles on a VM.
 * Reprioritize.

 As always, Giving Jar is looking for charities to interview.
 If you know a charity that might be interested, [send an email][5], [tweet][6], or write on the [Facebook][7] wall.